hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/632_iii_sharat_chakravarty.md

 should we look morose and sombre?'
 But I doubt if they could rightly catch the drift of my words."

-That day Swamiji spoke many things about Bhâva Samâdhi and Nirvikalpa Samadhi as well.
+That day Swamiji spoke many things about Bhāva Samādhi and Nirvikalpa Samadhi as well.
 These are produced below as far as possible:

-Suppose a man is cultivating that type of devotion to God which Hanumân represents.
+Suppose a man is cultivating that type of devotion to God which Hanumān represents.
 The more intense the attitude becomes, the more will the pose and demeanour of that aspirant, nay even his physical configuration, be cast in that would.
 It is in this way that